storyfeet/dugi_bialan/content/from_toki_pona.md

 * Simple Phonotactics

-    It should be as easy as possibly for anyone in the world to make all the sounds needed.
+    It should be as easy as possible for anyone in the world to make all the sounds needed.

     But now balanced with making word boundaries easy to find.